-Eta Kappa Nu was represented at both the Fall Career Days Reverse Career Fair and the EE/CMPEN Networking Reverse Career Fair.
+Eta Kappa Nu was represented at both the Fall Career Days and the EECS Networking Reverse Career Fair.
 We look forward to growing our relationships with all corporate partners.
 More information can be found in our sponsors section.

 Free tutoring for all EE and CMPEN core courses will be held on Tuesday nights at 6:00 PM.
 Please see the tutoring section for more information.
 Sponsorship for HKN tutoring is provided by Cisco Systems.